 This section provides an architectural overview of MySQL Cluster Manager, its components, and their deployment.

 MySQL Cluster Manager is a distributed client-server application consisting of two main components.
-The MySQL Cluster Manager agent is a set of one or more agent processes that manage MySQL cluster nodes, and the MySQL Cluster Manager client provides a command-line interface to the agent's management functions.
+The MySQL Cluster Manager agent is a set of one or more agent processes that manage NDB Cluster nodes, and the MySQL Cluster Manager client provides a command-line interface to the agent's management functions.

 Agent.
 The MySQL Cluster Manager agent is comprised of the set of all MySQL Cluster Manager agent processes running on the hosts making up a given management site.
 A MySQL Cluster Manager agent process is a daemon process which runs on each host to be used in the cluster.
 In MySQL Cluster Manager, there is no single central server or process; all agents collaborate in managing a cluster as a whole.
 This means that any connected agent can be used to carry out tasks that effect the entire cluster.